ctg-single-cell/master_scripts/Preprocessing_scRNA/README.md

           + `total_counts_mt`
           + `pct_counts_mt`
           + `n_genes`
+        + The column for cell type annotation is not changed here because there could be different levels for annotation.
+Rather, please refer to the readme for each specific dataset to know what the column name is for the cell type.
       - `adata.var`: this is the dataframe storing the information for the genes:
         + row index is the gene symbol with the name of the row index being `symbol`.
         + the converted ensembl id is stored in the column with column name `ensembl`.
 This is the one we should use for downstream analyses